-- (latrogenic Exposure): Could a recent procedure or intervention have caused a complication such as pneumo/hemothorax or bleeding (e.g., insertion or attempted insertion of a feeding tube or invasive line)? - C (Cognitive Impairment): Does the patient have pre-existing dementia, depression or cognitive impairment or a new brain injury? - U (Use of Restraints): Re-evaluate the need for restraints and bladder catheters daily. - D (Drugs): Evaluate the use of sedatives (e.g. benzodiazepines or opiates) and medications with anticholinergic activity.
+- (latrogenic Exposure): Could a recent procedure or intervention have caused a complication such as pneumo/hemothorax or bleeding (e.g., insertion or attempted insertion of a feeding tube or invasive line)? - C (Cognitive Impairment): Does the patient have pre-existing dementia, depression or cognitive impairment or a new brain injury? - U (Use of Restraints): Re-evaluate the need for restraints.
+Restraints can cause/worsen delirium. - D (Drugs): Evaluate the use of sedatives (e.g. benzodiazepines or opiates) and medications with anticholinergic activity.
 Consider contribution of alcohol, drug or smoking withdrawal.
 Consider withdrawal from chronically used sedatives or medications. - E (Elderly): Evaluate patients older than 65 years with greater attention. - L (Laboratory Abnormalities for Metabolic Derangements): Consider lab abnormalities such as hyponatremia, azotemia, hyporbilirubinemia, hypocalcemia, metabolic acidosis and liver dysfunction. - (Infection): Rule out infection.
 Mental confusion can be the first sign of infection in elderly. - R (Respiratory): Assess for respiratory failure (PCO2 greater than 45 mmHg or PO2 less than 55 mmHg or oxygen saturation less than 88%).
-Consider causes for hypoxemia or hypercarbia such as COPD (including night-time hypoventilation), ARDS or Pulmonary Embolus. - I (Intracranial Perfusion): Assess for hyper or hypotension and consider neurological causes such as hemorrhage, stroke, tumour or trauma.
-Consider non-convulsive seizure (especially in hypoactive delirium with neurological diagnosis). - U (Urinary/Faecal Retention): Evaluate bladder and bowel elimination; fecal/urinary retention an important cause for agitation. - M (Myocardial): Assess for myocardial causes: myocardial infarction, acute heart failure, arrhythmia - S (Sleep and Sensory Deprivation): Disruption in day-night routine and impaired vision or hearing are important triggers for delirium.
+Consider causes for hypoxemia or hypercarbia such as COPD (assess for night-time hypoxentilation with a.m. gases), ARDS or Pulmonary Embolus. - I (Intracranial Perfusion): Assess for hyper or hypotension and consider neurological causes such as hemorrhage, stroke, tumour or trauma.
+Consider non-convulsive seizure (especially in depressed level of consciousness in setting of neurological admission). - U (Urinary/Faecal Retention): Evaluate bladder and bowel elimination; fecal/urinary retention is an important cause for agitation.
+Remove catheters and fecal drainage tubes when no longer needed. - M (Myocardial): Assess for myocardial causes: myocardial infarction, acute heart failure, arrhythmia - S (Sleep and Sensory Deprivation): Disruption in day-night routine and impaired vision or hearing are important triggers for delirium.
+Control noise levels and content of conversations.